ory/fosite/README.md

 ## A word on security

-Please be aware that Fosite only secures parts your server side security.
+Please be aware that Fosite only secures parts of your server side security.
 You still need to secure your apps and clients, keep your tokens safe, prevent CSRF attacks, ensure database security, use valid and strong TLS certificates and much more.
 If you need any help or advice feel free to contact our security